l3robot/ulavalSFM/README.md

 What is ulavalSFM ?
 -------------------

 ulavalSFM is a free software manager to prepare and do structure from motion in a parallel way.
 It's in development.
 Now, only the sift and the matching part are implemented.
 The structure from motion will be based on bundlerSFM : https://github.com/snavely/bundler_sfm.
-My version of BundlerSFM will though recognize the "ulavalSFM" file and the new "matches.init.txt" file.
+My version of BundlerSFM will though recognize the "ulavalSFM.txt" file and the new "matches.init.txt" file.
 For now, do all the 3 preparation parts on multiple cores with ulavalSFM, cd in the working directory and launch the modified "bundler.py" script available in my forked bundlerSFM repo.

 Usage
 -----